-For First Nations people to deny anyone the opportunity to play a hand or big drum goes against the fundamental belief systems of most Native Nations.
+For us to deny anyone the opportunity to play a hand or big drum goes against the fundamental belief systems of most Native Nations.
 That is, we are one human family, and therefore, sharing, caring and participating is a fundamental tenet of that sacred inter-connectedness.
 Besides any sane person has to realize it is is simply not logical.
 Remember, we do not own anything!
 (See next box about theft of culture).
 Having said that, there is protocol and behaviour that continues to proliferate.
 This protocol differs from tribe to tribe.
 WHEN IN DOUBT - ASK.

 SHARING A CULTURE BECOMES THEFT

 There is no question that Indigenous cultures are probably the most borrowed and appropriated cultures on the planet.
 I share the sentiments of those Indigenous Leaders (i.e. Lakhota) who lament the theft and distortion of their cultural practices by those who would use them to suit the latest spiritual fad.

 1. The Grand Entry is the first dance of a powwow; it is led by an Eagle Staff Carrier, usually an Elder,then the colour guard, made up of military veterans, who are the Flag Bearers, carrying the Canadian and American flags, Traditional Eagle Staff (Native Flag), and the flags of other participating nations, after which other Elders and the dancers follow.
 The Eagle Staff represents the peaceful interaction among all Native Nations, the Elders and the Indigenous way of life.

 3. Dance styles by category (See Dance Descriptions below).